 She explored beaches, cenotes, sand dunes and reefs growing up and has been a witness to the development of tourism in this region.
 Through the years she has only become more curious about the nature around her and has fallen in love with water over and over again, wanting to protect and actively conserve the natural resources of her native land.

-Tamara is an assiduous cave and technical diver, she has trained in decompression diving (deep and cave) and holds certifications from various agencies, she dives, guides, explores and trains regularly in the cenotes.
+Tamara is an assiduous cave and technical diver and is sponsored by XDEEP in their Exploration Support Program, she has trained in decompression diving (deep and cave) and holds certifications from various agencies, she dives, guides, explores and trains regularly in the cenotes.

-Tamara is also a PADI IDC Staff instructor and teaches recreational diving.
+Tamara is also an SSI Assistant instructor trainer and teaches recreational diving.
 She’s a certified National Park Guide in Puerto Morelos, Cozumel and Cancun Marine Parks.
 In 2019 she obtained a diploma in Scientific Diving by the National University (UNAM) and particiated in a series of specialised diving projects.

-She belongs to the Reef Brigades of the National Park of Puerto Morelos, trained by The Nature Conservancy, Instituto de Pesca and CONANP in Coral Reef Restoration.
+She belonged to the Reef Brigades of the National Park of Puerto Morelos from 2017 to 2021, trained by The Nature Conservancy, Instituto de Pesca and CONANP in Coral Reef Restoration.
 She is also certified AGRRA monitor (fish specialty) and has contributed as a volunteer to the outplanting of 5 thousand coral fragments in North Male Atoll with Coralive.com

 Tamara worked as a Science Communication Consultant for the national university UNAM and its CORALIUM LAB in 2018.